 In epidemiology, cause, detection, prognosis and treatment of disease can be the focus of investigation.
 In epidemiological terms we talk about etiologic, diagnostic, prognostic or therapeutic research.
 The domain of study may vary.
 Six specialisations are offered in the programme:

 - Medical Statistics

 Epidemiology is characterised by a well-established set of principles and methods for applied research.
 At the same time, the context in which these methods are applied can be quite diverse.
 The unique combination of epidemiological research groups in medicine, veterinary medicine, pharmaceutical sciences and risk assessment science in Utrecht University offers the possibility for education over the full spectrum: from animal to human, and from population to patient.

-Epidemiology Postgraduate is a 1,5 year variant of the Master’s programme in Epidemiology; it is for those students who already have a Master’s degree in Life Sciences.
+Epidemiology Postgraduate is the 1,5 year programme next to the two year Master’s programme in Epidemiology.
+It is for students who already have a Master’s degree in Life Sciences.

 Relations and more information

 Our programme is directly linked to the PhD programme Epidemiology of the Graduate School of Life Sciences.
 For more information on the Master’s programme, visit our website.